triplestrange/StrangeScoutOld/.github/ISSUE_TEMPLATE/backend_bug.md

 ---
-name: Backend Bug (GoScout, Docker Compose)
+name: Backend Bug (Snap, Docker, Node Server, etc)
-about: Report an issue with our Docker Compose, Dockerfiles, or the actual GoScout code
+about: Report an issue with the distribution system, build system, or the node server
 ---

 **Describe the bug**